asyrjasalo/RESTinstance/README.rst

 In the scope of library's tests, mounterest acts as a HTTP proxy to `Typicode's live JSON server <jsonplaceholder.typicode.com>`__ and uses mountebank's injections to enrich responses slightly, so that they better match to this library's testing needs.
-Particularly, it allows us to test the library with non-safe HTTP methods (POST, PUT, PATCH, DELETE) by mimicking their changes in the state only, instead of trying to issue them on the live server.
-The state is cleared between the test runs.
+Particularly, it allows to test the library with non-safe HTTP methods (POST, PUT, PATCH, DELETE) by mimicking their changes, instead of trying to issue them on the live server.
+The changes are cleared between the test runs.